 An excellent hedge or topiary evergreen with emerald green new growth in spring that contrasts well against the dark green needles, upright habit of growth is slower and more restrained than the popular Capitata; takes pruning very well, tolerates shade

-Captain Upright Yew has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+Captain Upright Yew is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has dark green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.
 The peeling brown bark adds an interesting dimension to the landscape.

 Captain Upright Yew is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 It has no significant negative characteristics.